SrDu001/docker-course/README.md

 # docker-course - Spring boot docker example
-Generates a spring war and deploys it into a docker container with a postgresql database
+Generates a spring war and deploys it into a tomcat server with a postgresql database

 # Stratup
 Run the following commands:\